screen-share/captured-surface-control/questionnaire.md

 ### 2.11.
 Do features in this specification allow an origin some measure of control over a user agent’s native UI?

 Yes, in a limited way - the zoom-level of captured tabs can be changed.
 Naturally, this is reflected in the user agent's native UX that informs the user of a tab's zoom-level.
+This is limited so it only happens in response to direct interaction by the user with the capturing Web application.

+### 2.12 What temporary identifiers do the features in this specification create or expose to the web?

+None.

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?